 In 2016 Ms. Plentz was appointed by the European Commission to the High Level Group of Experts to review the impact of Horizon 2020, the £80 Billion Framework Programme to fund Research and Innovation in the EU, that runs from 2014 to 2020, and to provide recommendations for the forthcoming program Horizon Europe, that starts in 2021.

-As an international affairs news producer and editor she produced and presented the UN official daily news bulletins and weekly features, audience reach of 30 million+ a week through partner stations, including BBC World, covering all international conferences hosted by the UN, Security Council meetings, and the General Assembly, at the United Nations Headquarters in NYC.
+As an international affairs news producer and editor she produced and presented the UN official daily news bulletins and weekly features, audience reach of 30 million+ a week through partner stations, including BBC World.
+She covered SARS, the bombing of the UN offices in Baghdad, all international conferences hosted by the UN, Security Council meetings, and the General Assembly, at the United Nations Headquarters, in New York.

-She wrote and produced daily news and weekly features on all its specialized agencies including the UN Refugees agency, OHCHR, FAO, ILO, WHO, WFP, UNICEF, covering their annual reports, and their humanitarian and policy making work.
+She wrote and produced daily news and weekly features on all UN specialized agencies including the UN Refugees agency, OHCHR, FAO, ILO, WHO, WFP, UNDP, and UNICEF, covering their annual reports, and their humanitarian and policy-making work.

 Ms. Plentz managed government relations, international teams of news producers, and sound engineers to deliver news content and daily website updates of UN Radio.